greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/anti-harassment_2_1.md

 ---
-title: "Anti-Harassment Policy"
+title: Anti-Harassment Policy
-description: "Everyone at GitLab has a responsibility to prevent and stop harassment.
-Learn more about our Anti-harassment policy."
+description: Everyone at GitLab has a responsibility to prevent and stop harassment.
+  Learn more about our Anti-harassment policy.
 aliases:
 - /handbook/anti-harassment/
+weight: 2
+date: '2025-06-12'
+linkTitle: Anti-Harassment Policy
+type: docs
 ---

 ## Introduction